-For the Penguins, Sergei Gonchar (broken left wrist), Evgeni Malkin (shoulder strain) and Tyler Kennedy (undisclosed) are out.
+Injury Report -- For the Penguins, Sergei Gonchar (broken left wrist), Evgeni Malkin (shoulder strain) and Tyler Kennedy (undisclosed) are out.
 Forward Maxime Talbot is still recovering from offseason shoulder surgery.
-Anaheim goalie Jean-Sebastien Giguere (strained groin muscle) has been placed on injured reserve, and Justin Pogge is the backup to starter Jonas Hiller
+Anaheim goalie Jean-Sebastien Giguere (strained groin muscle) has been placed on injured reserve, and Justin Pogge is the backup to starter Jonas Hiller.

 --Mike G. Morreale, NHL.com